Frequently Asked Questions About General Voting and Voter Registration

-When you have finished your voter registration application, please review it carefully for completeness and accuracy.
-You may either personally deliver, or send by U.S. Mail, your voter registration application to a county board of elections or the Secretary of State's office.
+When you have completed your voter registration form, please review it carefully for completeness and accuracy.
+You may either personally deliver, or send by U.S. Mail, your voter registration form to a county board of elections or the Secretary of State's office.
 You, or another person acting on your behalf, also may deliver your application to one of the offices listed above, but you should ensure your application reaches the office of a board of elections or the Secretary of State no later than the voter registration deadline, the 30th day before the election at which you want to vote.

 What is the registration deadline?

-If you choose to register to vote using the U.S. Mail, you may send your properly completed and signed registration application to the office of a county board of elections or the Secretary of State's office.
+Registration by U.S. Mail: If you choose to register to vote using the U.S. Mail, you may send your properly-completed and signed registration application to the office of a county board of elections or the Secretary of State's office.
 Your application must be postmarked by the voter registration deadline, the 30th day before the election, in order to be eligible to vote in that election.

-If you choose to register to vote in person, you may deliver your registration application to the office of a county board of elections, the Secretary of State's office, a state or local office of a designated agency (see list above), the office of the registrar or any deputy registrar of motor vehicles, a public high school or vocational school, a public library, the office of a county treasurer.
-Your application must be received by the voter registration deadline, the 30th day before the election, in order to be eligible to vote in that election.
+Registration in person: If you choose to register to vote in person, you may deliver your registration form to the office of a county board of elections, the Secretary of State's office, a state or local office of a designated agency (see list above), the office of the registrar or any deputy registrar of motor vehicles, a public high school or vocational school, a public library, the office of a county treasurer.
+Your voter registration form must be received by the voter registration deadline, the 30th day before the election, in order to be eligible to vote in that election.

-You also may entrust your completed registration application to another person for delivery to elections officials.
-However, that person must deliver your application to a county board of elections or the Secretary of State's office within 10 days after you completed the application, or by the voter registration deadline, whichever is earlier.
+You also may entrust your completed registration form to another person for delivery to elections officials.
+However, that person must deliver it to a county board of elections or the Secretary of State's office within 10 days after you completed the form, or by the voter registration deadline, whichever is earlier.

-Do I have to sign my voter registration application?
+Do I have to sign my voter registration form?

 Yes.
-Ohio law requires the applicant to sign the voter registration application.
+Ohio law requires you to sign the voter registration form.
 "Sign" or "signature" means your written, cursive-style legal mark written in your own handwriting.
 If you do not use a cursive-style legal mark in your regular business and legal affairs, "sign" or "signature" means any other legal mark that you use in your regular business and legal affairs that is written in your own handwriting.

 What are my obligations to keep the board of elections informed of address or name changes?

-If you are already registered to vote but have moved within Ohio and/or changed your name, you must update your voter registration by submitting a new voter registration form or change of address form for your new residence and/or name.
+If you are already registered to vote but have moved within Ohio and/or changed your name, you must update your voter registration by submitting a new voter registration form.

 If your change of name and/or address form is completed properly, the board of elections will update your registration and send you a notice reflecting your new name and/or address.
 If your form is incomplete, the board will send you a notice of the information necessary to update your registration.
 If your valid change of name and/or address form is received or postmarked by the voter registration deadline, then you will be eligible to vote a regular (rather than a provisional) ballot at that election.